0x70b1a5/linkin_parse/README.md

-# Linkin Parse: What I've Done (for a paycheck)
+# Link(ed)in Parse: What I've Done (for a paycheck)
-A little bitty Python thing that looks at LI pages and returns job histories (and other info).
+A little Python that looks at LkIn pages and returns job histories (and other info).